 As a public school, charters receive a mix of state, local, and federal monies based on the number of students enrolled.
 As a public school, charter schools receive funding based on Average Daily Attendance (ADA).
 MWA, like many other charter schools, is also a federally and state recognized non-profit.
 While a significant portion of MWA’s funding comes from public funding, another significant portion comes from charitable contributions, public and private grants, and fundraising.

 Yes.
 The upper school offers an interscholastic athletic program.
 Making Waves Academy (MWA) is part of the Bay Counties League East (BCL), which is part of the larger Bay Area Conference (BAC), as well as the North Coast Section (NCS), governed by the statewide California Interscholastic Federation (CIF).
 As members, students must be academically eligible to participate.
 See the upper school pages to learn more about the athletics opportunities offered.

 Students can arrive as early as 7:30 am.
 Breakfast is served at 7:45 am.
 Unless there is a special schedule, instruction begins at 8:05 am.
 The core academic day ends by 3:30 pm Monday-Thursday and 2:00 PM on Fridays.
 Students enrolled in the middle school extended day program receive additional academic support and enrichment and stay until 6:00 pm.
-Students in the upper school can stay to receive additional academic support and general Study Hall until 5:30 pm.
-There is early dismissal on Fridays for all students at 2:30 pm.
+Students in the upper school can stay to receive additional academic support through the Student Success Program until 5:30 pm.
+All students must depart the campus no later than 6:00 pm.